jbaxenom/heracles/README.md

 4. See the UT case fail
 5. Implement the functionality to make the test pass
 6. See the test pass
-7. Iterate from 3
+7. Refactor (if needed)
-8. Refactor
+8. Iterate from 3 with a new test case

 #### User-level AC